 Spotted Salamanders lay eggs in large, globular masses that are notably firmer than the egg masses of any other species in the genus.
 Occasionally, the egg masses become opaque and appear milky.
 Additionally, many Spotted Salamander eggs host a symbiotic algae that colors the embryo and eggs a green hue.
 Spotted Salamanders have pond-type larvae with tall tail fins and bushy external gills.
 Hatchlings and older larvae are dark and nondescript.

-Similar Species:: The eastern tiger salamander (Ambystoma tigrinum) is the most likely species to be confused with the spotted salamander.
-However, it is much larger and has a proportionally larger head. he dorsal blotching pattern of tiger salamanders is much more irregular, not as bright a yellow, and often extends onto the belly.
+The Eastern Tiger Salamander (Ambystoma tigrinum) is the most likely species to be confused with the Spotted Salamander.
+However, it is much larger and has a proportionally larger head.
+The dorsal blotching pattern of Eastern Tiger Salamanders is much more irregular, not as bright a yellow, and often extends onto the belly.

-Distribution: Spotted salamanders are widely distributed across much of the eastern United States, reaching as far south as Texas in the south-central part of the country and Florida in the East to as far north as Wisconsin in the Midwest and Maine in the East.
+Spotted Salamanders are widely distributed across much of the eastern United States, reaching as far south as Texas in the south-central part of the country and Florida in the East to as far north as Wisconsin in the Midwest and Maine in the East.

 Spotted Salamanders are common throughout well-preserved forest in much of Indiana, but they are notably absent from the northwestern sand prairies.

-Taxonomy: There are no recognized subspecies of the spotted salamander (Ambystoma maculatum).
-The spotted salamander belongs to the genus Ambystoma and is in the family Ambystomatidae which is represented in Indiana by 8 different species (the most of any state!).
+There are no recognized subspecies of the Spotted Salamander (Ambystoma maculatum).
+The Spotted Salamander belongs to the family Ambystomatidae, which is represented in Indiana by eight species (plus the unisexual Ambystoma)--the most of any state!